 There is still accommodation that is affordable.
-Young & Eglinton have become the most recognized neighbourhood for both young British and Irish workers in particular.
+Young & Eglinton has become the most recognized neighborhood for young British and Irish workers.

 - Eglinton West

-This neighbourhood is also called Little Jamaica; it is primarily a residential neighbourhood.
-The city has a strong Caribbean character, though it is fading away like the dews of the morning.
-There is an ongoing work at the Crosstown LRT causing so much frustration, but things will fall back to normal when the construction is done completely.
+This neighborhood is also called Little Jamaica, which is primarily a residential neighborhood.
+The city has a strong Caribbean character, though it is fading away like the morning dews.

 4. East End Toronto Neighbourhoods

-This is a safe place for creativity and it has many bars, shops, restaurants to provide for the needs of different people.
-The major transport line is the 501 Queen streetcars and is also a neighbourhood that is family-friendly.
+This is a safe place for creativity, with many bars, shops, and restaurants to provide for the needs of different people.
+The major transport line is the 501 Queen Streetcars, and it is also a family-friendly neighborhood.

-This neighbourhood is situated at the end of Leslieville.
-Little India has stayed true to its identity which is better than any neighbourhood in Toronto.
-It has different Indian foods and it is worth visiting Gerrard India Bazaar.
+This neighborhood is situated at the end of Leslieville.
+Little India has stayed true to its identity, which is better than any neighborhood in Toronto.
+It has different Indian foods and is worth visiting Gerrard India Bazaar.

 This is located around the Church and Wellesley junction.
-This is the heartbeat of Toronto’s neighbourhood.
-There are numerous nightclubs, bars, and it is a lively neighbourhood for one to live.
+This is the heartbeat of Toronto’s neighborhood.
+There are numerous nightclubs and bars, and it is a lively neighborhood for one to live.

-This neighbourhood derived its name from the 19th century when struggling immigrants from Ireland would plant vegetables in the patches located in front of their apartments.
+This neighborhood derived its name from the 19th century when struggling immigrants from Ireland would plant vegetables in the patches in front of their apartments.
 It has the touch of a small village, and there are some nice restaurants as well.

 Suburban Toronto Neighbourhoods

-It is a largely residential area and has many other small neighbourhoods standing on their own.
-There is accessibility to downtown which has been made convenient through Line 1 of the subway station on either the University side or the Younge side.
+It is a largely residential area with many other small neighborhoods standing independently.
+Downtown is accessible, which has been made convenient through Line 1 of the subway station on either the University or Younge sides.